Tech Content

 The technology stack used for developing mobile apps depends on the target platform.
 While Objective-C and Swift are used for developing iOS apps, Android apps are primarily built using Java.

-Java is the preferred language for Android app development due to the fact that Android is used on 83% of devices globally, whereas iOS is only used on 17%.
-Additionally, Java is compatible with Android Studio, the most widely-used tool for Android app development.
+Java is the preferred language for Android app development because Android is used on 83% of devices globally, whereas iOS is only used on 17%.
+Additionally, Java is compatible with Android Studio, the most widely used tool for Android app development.

-For those looking to use build both Android and iOS applications, Java's platform independence is a key advantage, making it a popular choice for businesses developing cross-platform applications.
+Java's platform independence is a key advantage for those looking to build both Android and iOS applications.
+This makes it a popular choice for businesses developing cross-platform applications.

 As a language that can run on any operating system, it eliminates the need for developers to write and maintain separate codebases for different platforms.
 This can save businesses time and resources, allowing them to focus on delivering their product to a wider audience.